sedwards-lab/peng/doc/notes/variable-semantics.md

 r3 <- _t1
 ```

-DODO: The semantics of multiple function calls per-expression are still yet to be
+TODO: The semantics of multiple function calls per-expression are still yet to be
 decided on.
 The most intuitive interpretation would be that all routine calls in
 an expression will be forked and called at once.